-Here I will present an unflinching view of what sort of "field" accuracy I have been able to obtain shooting cast bullets in sporting rifles.
+Here I will present an unflinching view of the accuracy that I have been able to obtain shooting cast bullets in sporting rifles.
 For the first two years that I became interested in cast bullet rifle loads, all groups were fired at an outdoor range, while sitting at a wooden bench, my elbows resting on the bench, roughly equivalent to a field sitting position (as my local range does not permit actual field shooting).
 Sighting equipment was either irons, or low power hunting telescopes.

 Average group size from 2014 through 2016 was calculated.
-This is the good, the bad, and the ugly, all lumped together.
-The data represents 2,532 shots.
-The average accuracy for seven rifles was around 5.0 MOA, with a standard deviation of 2.0 MOA.
-Individual rifles ranged from 8.6 MOA, SD 3.1, to 4.0 MOA, SD 1.7.
+This is the good, the bad, and the ugly, all lumped together, representing 2,500 shots.
+Average accuracy for seven rifles was 5.0 MOA, with a standard deviation of 2.0 MOA.
+Ouch!

-I then fired a 100 shot comparison data base with my Anschutz 1710 .22lr, shooting in the same "field" style.
+At this point, I fired a 100 shot comparison data base with my Anschutz 1710 .22lr, shooting in the same manner, although aided by a target telescope.
 My smallest 10 shot, 100 yard group was 1.375", and the largest 2.5".
 The average for all was 2.0 MOA, with a standard deviation of 0.54.
-The normal distribution tells us there is a 97.5% probability that any subsequent shots will fall within a "cone of fire" two standard deviations larger than the average, or just over 3 MOA.
+The normal distribution tells us there is a 97.5% probability that any subsequent shots fired will fall within a "cone of fire" two standard deviations larger than the average, or just over 3 MOA.

 Now, you don't have to be a math freak to make these calculations.
 I have trouble with simple arithmetic, so I just Google "online standard deviation calculator", enter my extreme spreads, and then hit the "calculate" button.
 There may be better ways to assess your rifle's accuracy, but none are simpler.

-So: if my cast bullet loads can hold a consistent 4 MOA in field shooting, I should be satisfied with them, as they will be grouping within a MOA of what the highly developed .22 long rifle cartridge can do in my hands.
+I consoled myself with the thought that if my cast bullet loads could hold a consistent 4 MOA in this "field style" of shooting, that I should be satisfied with them, as they would be grouping within a MOA of what the highly developed .22 long rifle cartridge can do in my hands.
 It seemed unlikely that I could sit in my garage and concoct anything to significantly better RWS and Federal.